Yale-EEB723/finalproject/code.md

 Showing only the proportion *or* number of scaffolds alone is misleading.
 Having substantially more scaffolds will simulataneously decrease the proportion with > 3 genes but increase the count of scaffolds with > 3 genes.
 For the latter metric, highly contiguous genomes (Homo, Danio, Taeniopygia, Drosophila) will possess many fewer scaffolds.
 A more ideal metric may be a normalized ratio of the number:proportion of scaffolds with > 3 genes.

 ### Ghost Loci Analysis
+I pursued the strategy of aggregating data at each step into a master table.
+Although most analyses were performed on subsets of this table, the master table remains available for use in future analyses.
+For instance, I included the start and end coordinates of each gene in the master table so that collinearity can be examined.

 Contingency matrix: choice of genes: scaffold.

 #### Clustering Result